farlee2121/DevEssentialsBlog/_posts/2021-08-13-Swebok-transform-view.md

 ## Conclusion

 There are many views of software process that capture different truths.
 I think the SWEBOK transform view captures the nature of software as a problem-clarification process.
 Every step must understand the original problem and handle messy design trade-offs.
-The intermediate artifacts provide crucial checkpoints for feedback, measurement, documentation, and control.
+It also clarifies that each stage artifact should communicate the same fundamental problem, just in progressively more detail.

 <!--